blackheaven/WeakAndUselessHaskellForNothing/README.md

 Prelude> :k E A A
 E A A :: *
 ```
-*Applying a type*, by adding a type after an other, changes the *Kind* which
+*Applying a type*, by adding a type after another, changes the *Kind* which
 needs of one less parameter.
 Applying two types ``A`` to ``E`` make it a concrete type.